ttungl/SDC-term1-Finding-Lane-Lines-on-Road/Finding_Lane_Lines/writeup_report.md

 <img width="960" src="https://github.com/ttungl/Self-Driving-Car-ND-term-1/blob/master/Finding_Lane_Lines/test_images_out/masked_edges_region_interest.jpg">
 Figure 4: Masked edges region of interest.

-For the draw lines function, we calculate the slope and the upper bound of the lines for both sides.
+For the draw lines function, we have added the calculation of the slope and the upper bound of the lines for both sides.
 Then we draw the lines based on the resulted points on left line and right line.
 <img width="960" src="https://github.com/ttungl/Self-Driving-Car-ND-term-1/blob/master/Finding_Lane_Lines/test_images_out/hough_lines.jpg">
 Figure 5: Hough transform on the edges detection of the image.